Skip to Content

 The presentation boards mentioned that the downtown Elgin station would get improvements, but both Speegle and Metra spokesperson Michael Gillis said they couldn’t speak to what that would entail.

-Asked whether Chicago-Rockford riders could bring bikes on board, Speegle and Gillis both said that, while IDOT and Metra hasn’t discussed that topic, they "didn’t see why not," since Metra will be using its regular train cars.
+Asked whether Chicago-Rockford riders could bring bikes on board, Speegle and Gillis both said that, while IDOT and Metra hasn’t discussed that topic, they "didn’t see why not," since Metra will use its regular train cars.
 Last winter, the railroad made its "bikes on all trains" pilot policy permanent.

 The next steps